joshuagruenstein/RobbyTheRobot/README.md

 ### Progress

-Kinematically accurate differential drive simulation with friction is complete, now working on C++ ---> Python communication for scripting bots.
+Python to C++ communication for driving is complete, now working on expanding functionality and extensibility.